-The station’s demolition in 1963 is widely regarded as the greatest single catastrophe in American architectural history.
+Senator Daniel Patrick Moynihan called the station's demolition in 1963 the greatest civic crime in New York's history.
 That wrong is all the worse given the current station, which is cramped, dismal, and difficult to navigate.
 As the architectural historian Vincent Scully said about McKim’s station, “One entered the city like a god.
 One scuttles in now like a rat.”
 Rebuilding will undo that wrong.

 Reconstructing Penn Station will not just dramatically improve the experience of travelers and visitors.
 Ranking with Grand Central Terminal and other great national landmarks, a rebuilt Penn Station will have a significant direct economic impact on the Midtown West/Hudson Yards/Upper Highline area.

 While the reconstruction we propose will rigorously respect our architectural heritage, we seek to improve upon the original station, providing not just a transportation facility but a civic focal point with amenities that will invite the public to visit and linger.